Skip to content

 Query in real time each greige item's remaining quantity, committed quantity (assigned to outsourcing but not yet issued), and available quantity.

-• Greige inventory is deducted immediately upon issue
+• Greige inventory is deducted immediately upon stock-out, leaving a complete transaction record for later reconciliation

 Mill ships directly to the next process

 Sometimes a dye house finishes and ships directly downstream (to a finishing mill) without returning to your own warehouse.
-On return, you can check "return material and transfer to next process" — the goods are transferred directly to the outsourcing order of the next process, and you can print an "outsourcing transfer sheet" for the driver / mill to keep on file, saving one stock-in + stock-out cycle.
+On stock-in, you can check "return material and transfer to next process" — the goods are transferred directly to the next process's outsourcing order, saving one stock-in + stock-out cycle.
+If you need an "outsourcing transfer sheet" for the driver / mill to keep on file: its system print entry has been hidden, and this kind of document is planned to switch to generated-Excel output (print it yourself) — let us know if you need it.

 4. Outsourcing Management (Core)